schmidtbri/ml-model-decorators/blog_post/post.md

-    ModelOutput(species=<Species.iris_setosa: 'Iris setosa'>)
+    InsuranceChargesModelOutput(charges=2231.7)

-The mock will always return the prediction of "Iris setosa".
+The model predicts that the charges will be $2231.70.

 ## Decorating the Model